Malaysia: Where to Stay in Kuala Lumpur

 WHERE TO STAY IN KUALA LUMPUR CITY CENTRE (KLCC)

 I have mostly stayed in Kuala Lumpur City Centre in hotels near the Petronas Twin Towers when I’ve visited Kuala Lumpur.
-I’ve often chosen to stay in a high-end hotel – not my usual way of travelling – but KLCC is famously affordable for five-star hotels compared with the cost of staying in similar hotels in other top cities worldwide.
-So, if you can, it’s time to treat yourself!
+I’ve often chosen to stay in a high-end hotel – luxury travel is not my usual way of travelling – but KLCC is famously affordable for five-star hotels compared with the cost of staying in similar hotels in other top cities worldwide.

-This time around, I’ve booked my first few nights at Traders Hotel in KLCC.
-It will be my first time staying at this five-star KLCC hotels with Petronas view, but I have been there before while visiting the Sky Bar for a cocktail and for its incredible views of the cityscape and Petronas Twin Towers at sunset.
+So, if you can, it’s time to treat yourself.
+On this occasion I stayed at Traders Hotel in KLCC and upgraded to a room with lounge access and a perfect view of the famous Petronas Towers!
+This was my first time staying at this five-star KLCC hotel, although I have been there a couple of times before, while visiting the Sky Bar for a cocktail and its incredible views of the cityscape and Petronas Twin Towers at sunset.

 If it’s your first time in KL, whatever type of traveller you might be, then KLCC is where you want to be.
 You’ll be within easy walking distance to all the major attractions.
 KLCC is home to the iconic Petronas Twin Towers.
 There’s luxury malls for incredible shopping experiences, rooftop bars for swanky cocktails or mocktails with stunning skyline views, and there’s also lush green parks to take a morning run or an evening stroll.